US Forecast: January 31, 2025

 The table below gives the growth rates that were assumed for some of the key exogenous variables in the model.

-The first seven variables are the main government policy variables in the model aside from tax rates.
-TRGHQ is real federal government transfer payments to households, COG is real federal government purchases of goods, JG is federal government civilian employment, TRGSQ is real federal government transfer payments to state and local governments, TRSHQ is real state and local government transfer payments to households, COS is real state and local government purchases of goods, JS is state and local government employment, EX is real exports, and PIM is the import price deflator.
+These five variables are government policy variables in the model.
+COG is real federal government purchases of goods, JG is federal government civilian employment, TRGSQ is real federal government transfer payments to state and local governments, COS is real state and local government purchases of goods, and JS is state and local government employment.
+All tax-rate variables in the model were assumed to be unchanged from their 2024.4 value, so no tax-rate changes addumed.

-Some of the other assumptions for the forecast are as follows (all growth rates are at annual rates): tax rates unchanged from their 2024.3 values, potential output (YS) growing at 2.1 percent, labor productivity (LAM) growing at 2.0 percent, and the relative price of housing (PSI14) growing at 4 percent.
+Some of the other assumptions for the forecast are as follows (all growth rates are at annual rates): the price of imports (PIM) growing at the same rate as the private non farm price deflatior (PF), potential output (YS) growing at 2.1 percent, labor productivity (LAM) growing at 2.0 percent, and the relative price of housing (PSI14) growing at 4 percent.

 Regarding monetary policy, the estimated Fed rule, equation 30, is used, and so monetary policy is endogenous.

-Nothing was done about possible spending changes and tax changes from future bills that might be passed.
-The current forecast is obviously a conditional forecast, conditional on nothing dramatic done regarding fiscal policy.
+Nothing was done about possible spending changes and tax changes from the new administration.
+This forecast is conditional on the assumption of nothing dramatic done regarding fiscal policy.
+This assumption is likely unrealistic, but until more is known about future fiscal-policy plans, it is hard to know what else to assume.

 The Forecast